mlops-project-group27/MLOps_project/reports/README.md

 > Answer:

-We managed project dependencies using a combination of `pyproject.toml`, `requirements.txt` and the `uv` package manager, which allowed us to maintain a reproducible and well-defined Python environment.
+We managed project dependencies using a combination of `pyproject.toml`, `requirements.txt` and the `uv` package manager, which allowed us to maintain a reproducible and well-defined **Python environment**.
 All direct dependencies are declared in `requirements.txt`, while exact, resolved versions are pinned in the automatically generated `uv.lock` file.

 For local development, a new team member recreate the environment by first installing `uv` and then running `uv pip install -r requirements.txt`, which installs all dependencies exactly as specified in the lock file.
 Development-specific dependencies, such as testing and linting tools, are included in a separate dependency file `requirements_dev.txt` to keep the runtime environment minimal.

-Dependencies are all reprorudec in containerized environments.
+Dependencies are all reproducible in containerized environments.
 The Dockerfiles used for training and inference install dependencies directly from the same dependency specifications, ensuring consistency between local development, continuous integration, and deployment.

 ### Question 5